Ten Minute House Cleaning Tips

 Tuesdays ~ Kitchen

 Remove the grates on the stove top and scrub down the entire top ~ 4 minutes

 I do not use a fancy cleaner on this, I use straight dish soap and scrub it around.
 Dish soap is made to cut food grime, it cuts through grease faster than any other cleaner I have used.

-I wipe it up with a dry rag, if you use a wet one the soap is more time consuming to remove.
+Instead of rinsing I wipe it up with a dry rag, if you use a wet rag the soap is more time consuming to remove.
 After I have wiped it dry I shine it up with my Basic All Purpose Cleaning spray and a clean cloth or paper towel. (recipe for cleaning spray found in this post Fast Window Cleaning)

 Once every 6 months I spray the grates with oven cleaner.
 I place them in a garbage bag and spray them liberally, the bag is closed and left to sit in the sun to heat up.
 I also will clean tougher spots on my stove top with oven cleaner.
 I have a window open and I don’t breathe the fumes.
 While the cleaner is working I am in another room.
 (I have tried the ammonia in the bag with the grates but the oven cleaner is faster and easier)

 Once every other week I run the grates through the dishwasher (I don’t count the time on this as the dishwasher does the work, the grates are added in with a load of dishes to save energy and water)

 Wipe down the inside of the microwave ~ 3 minutes (this also only needs to be done every other week)